Fullmeals.

 Step 5: Cook Dal Base

 Heat 1 tbsp ghee in a pot over medium heat.
-Add 1 tsp cumin seeds and temper for about until fragrant and slightly colored.
-Add half of the diced onions and cook until softened and slightly caramelized ().
+Add 1 tsp cumin seeds and for about until fragrant and slightly colored.
+Add half of the onions and cook until softened and slightly ().
 Add 1 tbsp ginger garlic paste and cook for another until fragrant.
-Add half of the diced tomatoes and sliced chili (optional) and cook until tomatoes break down and become jammy.
+Add half of the tomatoes and sliced chili (optional) and cook until tomatoes break down and become jammy.

 Step 6: Add Lentils and Season Dal